SAFE-Stack/docs/docs/recipes/ui/add-routing.md

 ## 9. Try it out

 The routing should work now.
 Try navigating to [localhost:8080](http://localhost:8080/); you should see a page with "Page not Found".
 If you go to [localhost:8080/#/todo](http://localhost:8080/#/todo), you should see the todo app.

+To see how the state is maintained even when navigating away from the page, type something in the text box and move away from the page by entering another path in the address bar.
+Then go back to the todo page.
+The entered text is still there.

 !!! info "# sign"
     You might be surprised to see the hash sign as part of the URL.
 It enables React to react to URL changes without a full page refresh.